wp-plugins/easy-text-links/readme.txt

 4. Convenience of managing your links (delete, block, set expiry, email advertiser etc.) right from your blog post where the link appears, without going to the plugin admin page.
 5. Attractive and modern interface with lightbox effect.
 6. Highly secure and robust against potential hacker attacks and attempts to manipulate links.
+7. Now available in your own language using machine translation curtsey of Google and Microsoft.

 = Pro Version =